BruceZhangReve/MoME/README.md

 │── data/                           # Downloaded datasets
-    ├── raw/                        # Text or timeseries only dataset ├── processed/                  # Task-specific dataset (Please download on webpage, or from supplementary materials) │── data_preparation/               # Dataset preparation scripts
+    ├── raw/                        # Text or timeseries only dataset ├── processed/                  # Task-specific dataset (Please download on webpage, or from supplementary materials) │── saved_datasets/                 # The pre-partitioned datasets used in the experiments (may be deleted and creat new partitions)
+│── data_preparation/               # Dataset preparation scripts
     ├── TimeMMD/                    # Scripts for TimeMMD data processing ├── finance/                    # Scripts for financial data processing